cityofaustin/open-data-manual/metadata.md

 **Public**

-#### Metadata in Socrata not included in this document
+#### Metadata in Socrata not included above

-For discussion (Chris I will put this in ASAP if you haven't).
+For discussion purposes (Chris I will put this in ASAP if you haven't done so when I return).